 - You can start the application process by reading the following information from the U.S. State Department

-- You can apply for a passport or submit a passport renewal request at the UA Passport Office
+- You can apply for a passport or submit a passport renewal request here

 A visa is usually an entry stamp placed in your passport.
 This allows you entry into a foreign country.
 A visa is issued by the country's government prior to arrival.
 Visa requirements vary from country to country depending on the length of time and purpose of your stay.
 You will need to contact the nearest consulate for the country you will be visiting and ask about the visa requirements.
 Please check with your Eller Global Advisor to inquire about whether your program requires a student visa.